Madrid is a Vibrant 24 hour city with an array of fun things to do, both day & night.

 MADRID INTERNET ACCESS

-In Madrid Barajas Airport you can connect to the Internet with your laptop, mobile phone or any other device with WiFi technology, via WiFi for unlimited time and for free (supported by advertising).
+In Madrid Barajas Adolfo Suárez Airport you can connect to the Internet with your laptop, mobile phone or any other device with WiFi technology, through Unlimited Free WiFi (supported by advertising).

 Madrid is fully equipped in 4G+, so the Internet connection is fast and reliable.
+If you are a citizen of the European Union, you will have roaming included (voice + data) at no additional cost.
 Many Bars, Restaurants or Hotels offer Free WiFi Connection.
-Just ask for “Do you have WiFi?” as they usually do not advertise for it (Why? we do not know!).
+Just ask for “Do you have WiFi?” as they usually do not advertise for it.

-If you book a flat, you might have a very good ADSL connection, or Fiber connection (up to 300mbs).
+If you book a touristic flat, you might have a very good ADSL connection, or Fiber connection (up to 300mbs).
+Make sure to ask your host about passwords 🙂

 MADRID CAR RENTAL

 In addition to Madrid’s public transportation, and public bike rentals, you”ll find of course in Madrid all the major car rental companies.
-Unless you’re picking up the car directly at the airport or at Atocha train station, The top 5 based are the European classics: Hertz, Europcar, Avis, Sixt and GoldCar Rent.
+The top 5 based are the European classics: Hertz, Europcar, Avis, Sixt and GoldCar Rent.
+Their main offices are located at the airport or at Atocha train station,

-We recommend you to book in advance during World Pride Madrid 2017.
-Finding a car park in the center will be just IMPOSSIBLE: city center (Chueca, Puerta del sol) is almost 100% pedestrian.
+We recommend you to book in advance during Madrid Gay Pride (Orgullo Gay de Madrid).
+Finding a place to park in the center during the festival will just be IMPOSSIBLE: the city center (Chueca, Puerta del sol) is almost 100% pedestrian.

 - January 1 – New Year